-- 29.2 For each RNC, each driver may use up to a maximum number of such elements for the entire Championship, and this maximum value for this RNC will vary as a function of the Competitions in that Championship, in accordance with to-the table of this Article. - a) Should a driver use more than the allowable maximum value of elements for a given RNC, a grid penalty will be imposed upon him at the first Competition during which each additional element is used. - b) Penalties will be vary between the first time an additional RNC is used, or the subsequent times, in accordance with the relevant columns of the table of this Article. - c) If two additional RNCs are fitted to the same gearbox assembly the first time each of these are used, the penalty will be the maximum of the penalty stated between the two types of RNC in the table of this Article, not the sum of the two penalties. - d) Any additional RNC will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane.
+- 29.2 For each RNC, each driver may use up to a maximum number of such elements for the entire Championship, and this maximum value for this RNC will vary as a function of the Competitions in that Championship, in accordance with the table of this Article. - a) Should a driver use more than the allowable maximum value of elements for a given RNC, a grid penalty will be imposed upon him at the first Competition during which each additional element is used. - b) Penalties will be in accordance with the relevant columns of the table of this Article. - c) If two additional RNCs are fitted to the same gearbox assembly the first time each of these are used, the penalty will be the maximum of the penalty stated between the two types of RNC in the table of this Article, not the sum of the two penalties. - d) Any additional RNC will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane.

-Restricted- Number As defined Allocation of RNCs for different Number of Races Penalties for additional units (grid positions) Additional allocation for 1st Component in: <=20 21 22 23 24 25 first time subsequent times Season Gearbox case and Cassette TR Articles 9.1.5 and 9.1.7 4 4 4 4 5 5 5 uth Ð Gearbox driveline, gear change components and auxiliary components TR Articles 9.1.2, 9.1.3, 9.1.4 4 4 4 4 5 5 5 5 θ
+Restricted- Number As defined Allocation of RNCs for different Number of Races Penalties for additional units (grid positions) Component in: <=20 21 22 23 24 25 Gearbox case and Cassette TR Articles 9.1.5 and 9.1.7 4 4 4 4 5 5 5 Gearbox driveline, gear change components and auxiliary components TR Articles 9.1.2, 9.1.3, 9.1.4 4 4 4 4 5 5 5